Digital Content in Museums: Delivering Discoverable, Usable and Strategic Content in Museums, Galleries and Heritage Institutions

 Packed with tips, worksheets and real-life examples as well as covering key areas, this book provides a comprehensive reference for anyone looking to enter or working in digital content in the cultural sector.

 This book provides a comprehensive grounding in the skills, best practices and tools needed for digital content editors and managers to succeed in the heritage sector.
 Currently, there is little professional training for digital content, and while the Internet holds advice, it isn't specific to the sector and the digital landscape changes rapidly.
-Focusing on how digital content can positively impact the sector, it addresses four main points:
+Focusing on how digital content can positively impact the sector, it addresses these key points:

 • the discoverability of museums through digital content;